Retropaint/skelform_dev_docs/src/constructing_armature.md

 ## Inheritance

-The properties of bones as laid out in `armature.json` is only local to themselves, and do not include the parent.
+The properties of bones as laid out in `armature.json` are only local to themselves, and do not include the parent.

 Child bones must inherit their parent's properties: